Updated: Apr 14

-In terms of Lit Jo and Borda Books, you can look forward to Volume 6 "Saturn's Return" in June and Volume 7 in December, with a pit stop to give Dames & Doppelgangers a spine (literally...you need to hit 100 pages before the printer will give you spine text), as well as a few surprises along the away and an anthology in October that will have you cackling over a cauldron and howling at the moon...unless my editors thumb-wrestle me into doing something more literary than a Halloween anthology ...which they probably will.
+In terms of Lit Jo and Borda Books, you can look forward to Volume 6 "Saturn's Return" and Volume 7 "Oh, Fortuna" in June, as well as a few surprises along the away and an anthology in October that will have you cackling over a cauldron and howling at the moon...unless my editors thumb-wrestle me into doing something more literary than a Halloween anthology ...which they probably will.

 Speaking of my editors, I'm fortunate to have formidable writers on my crew, who work hard to get their own work published.
 Why does this matter to me?
 Because I'm a cranky, cranky editrix who thinks that people who don't pursue the craft of writing shouldn't be judging literature.
 And only people who have received a thousand rejection letters should be allowed to send them out.
 Otherwise, it's like a couch potato shouting at the television to tell Bruce Lee his kicks aren't high enough.
 Sure buddy, you go ahead and show Bruce Lee how it's done.
 I know, I know, plenty of good editors don't write.
 Just humor my crankiness.
 Personally, I prefer to surround myself with writers who write often and well.